-Repeat this visualization 2-3 times a day, every day, always feeling this is all true and real, and happening right now.
-Don’t let worries and fears of flying enter your mind, and don’t express any doubts about what you are doing.
+Repeat this visualization 1-2 times a day, every day, always feeling this is all true and real, and happening right now.
+Don’t let worries and fears of flying enter your mind while visualizing, and don’t express any doubts about what you are doing.

 Gradually, these mental images and scenes will seep into your subconscious mind and replace your fear of flying.

 I cannot promise that this exercise will help everyone to overcome the fear of flying, but it is worth trying.
 Give it a test for one or two weeks and see what happens.